 13. Create a Seamless Continuity Between What the Customer Sees on the Product Page, and What They See in Their Shopping Cart

 If possible, display a thumbnail of the image in the shopping cart.
 The customer wants to make sure that they are actually purchasing the item that they selected.
 Making the cart items visible and visual is a great way to keep the customer moving through to completion.

 14. Create One-Click Shopping

-Amazon has probably made billions off of their one-click shopping button.
+Amazon has probably made billions off of its one-click shopping button.
 It’s so easy to just click and buy without even deliberating over the pros and cons of the purchase.